wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   }
 ```

 The above method will communicate with iOS so you have to update code in `AppDelegate` class as well.
-Add `makeCall` clausule to `when` statement inside `addFlutterChannelListener` method:
+Add `makeCall` clauses to `switch` statement inside `addFlutterChannelListener` method:

 ```swift
 func addFlutterChannelListener() {